Chatham/ServiceStack.Text.EnumMemberSerializer/README.md

 * This manipulates the static `JsConfig<T>`.
 Other code called later may overwrite the custom serialization/deserialization delegates.
 * Both `.WithEnumTypes()` and `.WithAssemblies()` may be used at the same time, the results will be combined.
 * `Configure()` should be called before serializing/deserializing anything with `ServiceStack.Text` or the custom methods may not be setup correctly in `JsConfig`
-* Serializer does not currently work with nullable Enums.
-Consider having a `NotSet = 0` enumeration.
 * Unit Tests pass using ServiceStack v4.

 #Using the Code